Other Stations - Other Tampa Bay Area Stations - Who's Who - Details

 WDAE AM & FM - A History

-At the time WDAE went on the air, it transmitted with a power of 250 watts on 618 kHz (485 meters).
-During those early years, the station shifted dial positions several times and in 1928 shared 620 kHz with Orlando’s WDBO.
-In late 1929 WDAE was granted 1220 kHz and a power of 1,000 watts.
-Following the national frequency shift in 1941 it moved up to 1250 kHz and power was raised to 5,000 watts days and 3,000 watts nights.
+At the time WDAE went on the air, it transmitted with a power of 250 watts on 833 kHz.
+During those early years, the station shifted dial positions a number of times, until the national frequency shift in 1941 when it moved to 1250 kHz and power was raised to 5,000 watts days and 3,000 watts nights.

 WDAE’s first studios were on the sixth floor of downtown Tampa’s Citrus Exchange Building (later the home of Maas Brothers).
-Other locations would include the Bay Isles Building on Davis Islands, downtown’s Allied Building at Tampa and Cass Streets, the 12th floor of the plush Tampa Terrace Hotel and, in 1946, the ground floor of the Tampa Times building at 114 N. Franklin Street.
+Other locations would include the Bay Isles Building on Davis Islands, downtown’s Allied Building at Tampa and Cass Streets, the 12th floor of the plush Tampa Terrace Hotel and the ground floor of the Tampa Times building at 114 N. Franklin Street.

 WDAE-FM, the first FM on Florida’s West Coast, signed on November 17, 1947 at 105.7 mHz and duplicated the programming from WDAE-AM.
 Its transmitter was located at the AM’s Forest Hills transmitter site.
 In 1951, the Times constructed a new FM building on property at Tampa and Whiting Streets and erected a transmitter tower on top that reached 390 feet into the air, dominating the skyline over downtown Tampa.
 The FM was assigned a new position on the dial, too – 100.7 mHz – with a power of 32,000 watts.
 Management hoped to be awarded a license for a TV station so they made certain the building was large enough to accommodate not only the FM, but also any future TV facility.